Requiem for the Spartans

 As we spoke, a young woman ran up and hugged LaJoice.
 It was her close friend Penny Devine.
 After a long embrace, they began swapping stories.
 Devine was in the Student Union on Monday night.
 She heard three gunshots but felt frozen by the sudden chaos.
 Finally, seeing the stampede toward the exits, she bolted from her study table, shuffling to keep her slippers from falling off, and merged with the panicked masses streaming down the dark streets outside.
 Devine called her dad, who told her to stay with people.
 But she was surrounded by strangers.
 Two young women, overhearing the call and sensing her desperation, grabbed Devine and brought her to their friend’s apartment.

-“That’s Michigan State,” she said.
+“That’s Michigan State,” LaJoice said.
 “For such a big school, it’s such a small community.”

 Devine vowed to fight for that community.
 She hadn’t survived this ordeal to wallow.
 If February 13, 2023, was going to define Michigan State, she said, it would be because of the response to the tragedy, not the tragedy itself.
 LaJoice was visibly inspired listening to her friend.
 Her disposition changed.
 She and Devine began drawing up a list of tasks that awaited them.
 Like every other student I met yesterday, they reminded me that they were resilient, that they were Spartans.